Mary G. Montgomery Library

 Location of Materials

 Our library is arranged according to the Dewey Decimal Classification System (nonfiction).
-If you are unfamiliar with the system, ask for help from a librarian, library clerk, or student library assistant.
-Nonfiction books are located on the shelves on the left side and back of the library.
-Fiction books are shelved on the short bookshelves alphabetically according to the author.
-Reference books are located on the right side of the library.
+If you are unfamiliar with the system, ask for help from a librarian or student library assistant.
+Nonfiction books are located on the shelves along the walls of the library.
+Fiction books are shelved on the short and tall bookshelves alphabetically according to the author's name.
+Reference books and biographies are located on the right side of the library.

 is a computerized card catalog that allows anyone to locate books in